KarnavPopat/Kip-HTMLParser/README.md

-# Kip-HTMLParser
+# Verity-ArticleDocxInsert
-HTML File Handler to accept a text input and insert it into html paragraphs
+Script for the Verity platform to accept the article as a pre-formatted .docx, and insert it into the article page, writer page, and department page.